avatao-content/challenge-toolbox/README.md

 - **Ownership of challenges**: We released this tool to help people to run their own exercises locally and share with others.
 - **Open-source licensing**: The value to the community contribution is huge - each one is given in service and respect to the community.
 To respect this, we release the challenge engine and the related templates under *Apache 2.0* License.
 We do not restrict the use of derived challenges as long as they are contributed back under the same license.
-- **Business services**: Avatao provides a 24/7 runtime environment that allows you to expose your challenge online in any easy way.
+- **Business services**: Avatao provides a 24/7 runtime environment that allows you to expose your challenge online in an easy way.
 Note that Avatao provides additional services (e.g., custom-tailored challenges for businesses, community organizations, enterprise support, training programs, customized learning) as part of a business offering.

 ## Concepts